WHO WE'RE HELPING

-The joy following South Sudan’s independence from Sudan on July 9, 2011, after 21 years of civil war was short-lived.
-Less than a year and a half later, the resource-rich country was plunged into a brutal civil war, in December 2013 in which almost 400,000 lives were lost.
+The joy following South Sudan’s independence from Sudan on July 9, 2011, after 21 years of civil war, was short-lived.
+Less than a year and a half later, the resource-rich country was plunged into a brutal civil war in December 2013, during which almost 400,000 lives were lost.
 Political unrest persists today.

-Coupled with the devastating impacts of civil war which has caused mass displacement of people within the country, there has been a significant depletion of available natural food resources due to environmental conditions.
+Coupled with the devastating impacts of civil war, which has caused mass displacement of people within the country, there has been a significant depletion of available natural food resources due to environmental conditions.
 This has resulted in South Sudan facing a state of emergency around food security.
+In fact, according to the IPC, an estimated 62% of the nation's population is facing acute food insecurity.

 Today, South Sudan is one of the world’s poorest countries with 8 million people, or two-thirds of the population, dependent on humanitarian aid.
 The country is highly vulnerable to climate change and climate-related events such as flooding, droughts, dry spells, pests and disease incidences which have become more frequent and unpredictable.